LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 .. member:: file->exists()::boolean

-   This method returns "true" if the file exists on the system.
+   Returns "true" if the file exists on the system.

 .. member:: file->path()::string

-   This method returns the path to the file.
+   Returns the path to the file.

 .. member:: file->parentDir()::dir

-   This method returns a :type:`dir` object set to the file's parent directory.
+   Returns a :type:`dir` object set to the file's parent directory.

 .. member:: file->size()::integer
 .. member:: file->size=(s::integer)

    These methods get and set the file's size.
-Setting the size in this manner does change the file's size on disk.
+Setting the size in this manner will change the file's size on disk.

 .. member:: file->modificationTime()::integer
 .. member:: file->modificationDate()::date